Unusual things to do in London: hidden gems and quirky spots

 The Barbican, a large cultural institute with striking brutalist architecture, has a hidden gem on its 3rd floor.

-It is the last place you’d expect to find a tropical garden, but it’s right there, full of plants, flowers and trees, a couple of fish ponds and an impressive cacti and succulent collection.
+It is the last place you’d expect to find a tropical garden, but it’s right there, full of plants, flowers and trees, a couple of fish ponds, and an impressive cacti and succulent collection.

 When you’re done exploring the greenery, you can also have your afternoon tea there amongst the palm trees.